 When using the CentOS 7 Web Panel (CWP7), there occasionally comes a time where you may need to use a direct Command-Line tool to make a quick edit, change or command.
-In these cases, CWP7 provides a built-in tool to make this as simple as launching a new tab.
-This article will detail how to launch and use the Terminal Command window built-in to the CWP7 tool set.
+CWP7 provides a built-in tool to make this as simple as launching a new tab in these cases.
+This article will detail how to launch and use the Terminal Command window built-in to the CWP7 toolset.

 Once logged in, you should see your CWP7 Dashboard.